 - At Wellbrook school, we expect all pupils to attend school regularly and maintain a good level of attendance.
 A good level of attendance is 95% and above.
 Pupils will be encouraged and supported by staff to attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school. - We also expect pupils to continuously improve their attendance. - We understand that some pupils, at the point of admission will have had a poor record of attendance or even significant gaps in their education.
-In those cases, we will work collaboratively with the pupil, parents and other partners to support pupils to build up their attendance record so that they attend regularly and maintain a good level of attendance.

-- We also expect pupils to turn up to school on time, arriving before registration begins at 9:00am. - Pupils are also expected to turn up for lessons on time according to the timetable. - Staff will explain these expectations during the referral and induction process.
+In those cases, we will work collaboratively with the pupil, parents and other partners to support pupils to build up their attendance record so that they attend regularly and maintain a good level of attendance. - We also expect pupils to turn up to school on time, arriving before registration begins at 8:45am until 9am.
+Any student arriving after 9am will be marked late.
+Any student arriving after 9.30am will be marked as a unauthorised absence. - Pupils are also expected to turn up for lessons on time according to the timetable. - Staff will explain these expectations during the referral and induction process.
 They will regularly remind pupils of these expectations during assemblies, tutor time and other opportunities during their time at school.